How I edit

 Whether you’re a brand new author just feeling your way through your first publishing steps or a seasoned pro looking for new ways to hone your craft, you will see an immediate boost in the creative quality of your work from consulting with a good Developmental Editor.
 Some people call what I do “story editing” and to others it’s “content editing”, but I take care to nurture more than just your on-page story.
 My feedback encourages you to think about both the big picture—say, the future of your series—and the fleeting, itty bitty ones (like choosing punctuation for a tricky dialogue cadence).
 Because I work with you as a partner to help fill in the editing and planning gaps for your specific project needs, I call this developmental editing, and it’s a synergistic combination of structural, substantive, and line editing.
 I do not currently offer standalone line editing, copyediting, or proofreading services for full manuscripts (See my Patreon Pro Levels for micro-edits and short critiques).

-If we work together, I’ll send you a Freelance Editorial Agreement (contract) outlining exactly what services I will, might, and won’t provide.
+After we agree to work together, I’ll send you a Freelance Editorial Agreement (contract) outlining exactly what services I will and won’t provide for a particular project.
 You’ll have the opportunity to suggest any changes to the contract before we get started, and we’ll tweak it until we both feel good about the deal.

 I will read the manuscript and comment on the…